Never Goin' Back

 Never Goin' Back is a 2018 American stoner comedy film written, directed, and edited by Augustine Frizzell.
-It stars Maia Mitchell and Camila Morrone as two broke teenage waitresses who stumble through a series of misadventures as they try to get away for a vacation to Galveston, Texas.
+It stars Maia Mitchell and Camila Morrone as two best friends who stumble through a series of misadventures as they try to get away for a vacation to Galveston, Texas.

 The film had its world premiere at the Sundance Film Festival on January 22, 2018.
 It was released in the United States on August 3, 2018, by A24.

 Plot

 In South Texas, Angela and Jessie are best friends and high school dropouts who spend their time working as waitresses at a mundane diner and wanting more out of their lives.
 One day, Angela decides to surprise Jessie by purchasing a trip to Galveston so they can spend Jessie's 17th birthday at the beach.
 She uses their rent money to pay for it and arranges for both of them to work extra hours at the diner to make up for the money they spent on the trip.
 However, Dustin, Jessie's goofy older brother and both girls' roommate, spends his part of the rent in a failed drug sale he attempted with his friends.

 The next morning, Tony, Dustin's friend, breaks into the house and steals an old TV because he thinks Dustin stole the drug money.
 The police arrive to check the scene of the crime and discover Angela's and Jessie's stash of weed and cocaine.
 Both girls are arrested.

-After spending two days in juvenile detention, where Jessie suffers from constipation, the girls are released and learn that Roderick, their boss, wants to talk to them.
-While headed to the laundry to wash their uniforms, they run into a former co-worker, Paul, who tells them that their mutual friend Art Dog is having a party at his home and that they can use his washing machine.
+After spending two days in juvenile detention where Jessie suffers from constipation, the girls are released and learn that their boss Roderick wants to talk to them.
+While headed to the laundry to wash their uniforms, they run into former co-worker Paul who tells them that their mutual friend Art Dog is having a party at his home and that they can use his washing machine.
 At Art Dog's house, the girls try to remain sober, but they eat cannabis cookies by accident.
 They arrive high at their job and Roderick, even though he cares for both of them, makes the tough decision to fire them.